ckcollab/ericcarmichael/content/ionic vs bootstrap.md

 ### Kind of confusing docs/dist

-Maybe it's because I am so used to how Bootstrap has everything laid out, but it just feels a little wonky sometimes.
+Maybe it's because I am so used to how Bootstrap has everything laid out, but it just feels a little wonky and lacking sometimes.
+For example, how the hell do I use that awesome list of animations?
+How do I use gestures?
+I had to look at the source code to figure out what I was doing wrong.

-I was trying to find out what exactly is in the zip distribution file and I was confused about `ionic.bundle.js` vs `ionic.js` or `ionic-angular.js`.
-It's probably something that's a given to most front end developers, but I didn't understand it.

 ### Purely mobile